Kingsford-Group/ribodeblur/README.md

 <blockquote>
 YAL003W: 21 17 1 11426 42 1 9 1 7 229 1 0 202 308 66 1545 0 38 83 3 1 ...
 </blockquote>
 Each line starts with the transcript name followed by the read count for each nucleotide location within the coding region.
+The read count vector is the sum of all read-length-specific profiles after deblur.

+If `(no deblur)` is marked after the transcript name, it means that all read-lenth-specific profiles for that transcript is too sparse to deblur, therefore only offset shifts are performed.

 ## Test case
 `ribodeblur` requires the ribo-seq data with deep coverage.
 Here provides a real-world example from Albert _et al._